Mollie Evelyn Moore Davis: Novels

-The series of works in which Davis portrayed the life of Texas and Louisiana included the following: In War Times at La Rose Blanche Plantation (Lothrop and Company, Boston); Under the Man-Fig (Houghton, Mifflin and Company, Boston); An Elephant's Track, and Other Stories (Harper and Brothers, New York, 1897); The Story of Texas Under Six Flags (Ginn and Company, Boston, 1898); The Wire Cutters (Houghton, Mifflin and Company, 1899); The Queen's Garden (Houghton, Mifflin and Company, Boston, 1900); Jaconetta (Houghton, Mifflin and Company, Boston, 1901); The Little Chevalier (Houghton, Mifflin and Company, Boston, 1905); The Price of Silence (Houghton, Mifflin and Company, Boston, 1907); The Bunch of Roses (Small and Maynard, Boston).
+The series of works in which Davis portrayed the life of Texas and Louisiana included: In War Times at La Rose Blanche Plantation (Lothrop and Company, Boston); Under the Man-Fig (Houghton, Mifflin and Company, Boston); An Elephant's Track, and Other Stories (Harper and Brothers, New York, 1897); The Story of Texas Under Six Flags (Ginn and Company, Boston, 1898); The Wire Cutters (Houghton, Mifflin and Company, 1899); The Queen's Garden (Houghton, Mifflin and Company, Boston, 1900); Jaconetta (Houghton, Mifflin and Company, Boston, 1901); The Little Chevalier (Houghton, Mifflin and Company, Boston, 1905); The Price of Silence (Houghton, Mifflin and Company, Boston, 1907); The Bunch of Roses (Small and Maynard, Boston).
 Of these In War Times at La Rose Blanche Plantation and Jaconetta were largely autobiographical, both dealing with the early years of the author's life, but in a modest and unobtrusive fashion that enlisted the interest of the reader in the many other characters that crowded her pages rather than in her own.
 "Jaconetta" was Davis's childhood nickname at La Rose Blanche during the American Civil War.

 Under Six Flags is a child's history of the "Lone Star State", in which the romantic features are brought out distinctly, and annalistic details, without sacrifice of historical accuracy, are subordinated to humanistic interests and dramatic effect.
-It is in fact a Tendenzschrift well calculated to arouse the State pride of Texan youth.
+It is in fact a Tendenzschrift well-calculated to arouse the State pride of Texan youth.

 The life in Texas furnishes the background for two other books in this list: Under the Man-Fig and The Wire Cutters, both to be numbered with her more important works, and both developing ingenious and rather complicated plots through which love stories are guided to the end.
 Davis' novel Under the Man-Fig, was described by a reviewer as "a tale at once strongly dramatic, clean and artistic," while her work generally is described by the same writer as being "characterized by a keen sense of humor, a fine restrained pathos and a delicate play of fancy."

 In the Queen's Garden is an idyl whose scene is laid in New Orleans.
 It is in The Little Chevalier, by many regarded as her masterpiece, and The Price of Silence that Davis made the most minute and painstaking study of Creole life, manners, and character.